The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 - 5 min read

 Dragon Ball Fusion World’s manga cards have become a hot commodity for collectors and investors alike.
-As the secondary market matures, a clear tier of ultra‑valuable singles has emerged — driven by scarcity, iconic artwork, competitive playability, and collector demand.
+As the secondary market matures, a clear tier of ultra-valuable singles has emerged.
+This tier is driven by scarcity, iconic artwork, competitive playability, and collector demand.

-This guide examines the top 10 most expensive Fusion World manga cards from Manga Booster 1 & 2 sets, focusing on what market data reveal (eBay, Price Charting) about why these specific cards command premium prices.
+This guide examines the top 10 most expensive Fusion World manga cards from Manga Booster 1 & 2 sets.
+We focus on what market data reveals (eBay, Price Charting) about why these specific cards command premium prices.

 Prices below are averages for English raw cards only (non-graded) for all latest sales as of writing.
 Keep in mind prices rise drastically for pristine or black-label graded cards.